instead-hub/instead/doc/stead3-en.md

 If you are in the game tied to any coordinates images or their sizes, do it in relation to the original of image sizes.
-Scaling topic under specified playerthe resolution INSTEAD he will convert the coordinates (with the coordinates for the game look like the game is running without scaling).
+Scaling topic under specified player resolution INSTEAD he will convert the coordinates (with the coordinates for the game look like the game is running without scaling).
 However, there may be a small error of computation.